mre/endler.dev/content/2025/choosing-rust/index.md

 The other part is the ecosystem, the tooling, the integrations, the documentation, and the user base.
 All of that takes years to build.
 Users don't want to change their workflows, so they want drop-in replacements.
-Proven interfaces/APIs, no matter how crude and old-fashioned, have a lot of value.
+Proven interfaces and APIs, no matter how crude and old-fashioned, have a lot of value.

 But yes, new tools are being built in Rust as well.